alvaromr/marvel_android/Readme.md

 + Single Activity
 + Hilt
 + Ktor
 + Jetpack Compose
 + Jetpack Navigation
 + Accompanist Coil
 + Room
++ Mockito

 ## How to Build this project

 + You need to use Android Studio Arctic Fox (2020.3.1) Beta 4 (or newer)
-+ You need to create a file named `app.properties` in project's root folder and set up the following keys:
++ You need to create a file named `app.properties` in project's root folder and set up the following
+  keys:

 ```
 API_KEY="YOUR_OWN_MARVEL_API_KEY"